vaetas/blake/README.md

 > Did he smile his work to see? \
 > Did he who made the Lamb make thee?

-Blake is an experimental static site generator in Dart language.
+Blake is an experimental static site generator written in the Dart language.

 Features as of now: